-The BLS describes what these jobs are like, how much education or training is needed, and the salary level.
-It also will tell you what it's like to work in the occupation, how many there are, and whether it's a growing field.
+The Bureau of Labor Statistics describes what these jobs are like, how much education or training is needed, and the salary levels.
+It also will tell you what it's like to work in the occupation and whether it's a growing field.
 You can also find what particular skills are used, whether specific certification is required, and how to get the training needed.
 This guide can be found at Production Occupations.

 Trends in Manufacturing Jobs

 Manufacturing processes are changing, and so are the job skills that are needed.
 Manufacturers are always searching for more cost-effective ways of producing their goods.
 That's why, even though the number of jobs is projected to decline, the jobs that remain are likely to be higher paid.
 But they will require education and training to acquire the skills needed.

 That's for two reasons.
 First, the demand for manufactured products is growing from emerging markets like India and China.
 McKinsey & Company estimated that this could almost triple to $30 trillion by 2025.
 These countries would demand 70% of global manufactured goods.

 How will this demand change manufacturing jobs?
 Companies will have to offer products specific to the needs of these very diverse markets.
 As a result, customer service jobs will become more important to manufacturers.